bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter6.md

 You can plug out Card Reader after progress bard finish.

-Take the Micro SD card insert into card slot(J5) on MYS-6ULX series boards.Then change boot toggle switch as SDCARD type:
+Take the Micro SD card insert into card slot(J5) on MYd-Y6ULX series boards.Then change boot toggle switch as SDCARD type:

 Boot bit | Status
 --- | ----
-Bit1 | OFF
+Bit1 | ON
-Bit2 | ON
+Bit2 | OFF
-Bit3 | OFF
+Bit3 | ON
-Bit4 | ON
+Bit4 | OFF

 Use USB to TTL cable connect to Debug port(JP1), configure your serial terminal software.Use USB Micro B cable as power plug into USB OTG port(J7) on board(or use DC adapter plug into J1 interface).You can view update progress in serial terminal software.